Our Process

 2. Body Paragraphs: Building the Argument

-The body of the essay contains multiple paragraphs, each focusing on a specific idea that supports the thesis.
+The essay’s body contains multiple paragraphs, each focusing on a specific idea that supports the thesis.
 Each paragraph should be well-structured and logically connected.

 The Structure of a Body Paragraph (TEEL Method)